- 08 February 2021

 EPCs and COVID-19

-Should you have any queries about EPCs then please speak to someone in our Commercial Real Estate team here at Clarkslegal who will be happy to help.
+Should you have any queries about EPCs then please speak to our Commercial Real Estate team.

 This information is for guidance purposes only and should not be regarded as a substitute for taking legal advice.
 Please refer to the full General Notices on our website.